yaohui120/ComprehendEdit/README.md

 This dataset is collected from several benchmarks using BLIP-2 OPT 2.7B and MiniGPT-4 7B.
 We recommand measuring the changes on top-10 prediction on locality samples before and after editing if you want to run other models on ComprehendEdit.
 We will update the results in months.

+### Import Dataset
+Working in progress...
 ### Evaluation
+Working in progress...

 The code is built based on the EasyEdit, thanks for the framework provided by [EasyEdit](https://github.com/zjunlp/EasyEdit)!
 The samples in ComprehendEdit comes from several datasets: [GQA](https://cs.stanford.edu/people/dorarad/gqa/index.html), [TallyQA](https://github.com/manoja328/TallyQA_dataset), [VSR](https://github.com/cambridgeltl/visual-spatial-reasoning), [TextVQA](https://textvqa.org/), [MathVista](https://github.com/lupantech/MathVista), [OKVQA](https://okvqa.allenai.org/), and [NQ dataset](https://github.com/google-research-datasets/natural-questions).
 Thanks for these outstanding works!